knative/release/PROCEDURES.md

 ### Create a release branch

-1. Check on the `#docs` Slack channel to make sure the release is ready.
+1. Check on the `#knative-documentation` Slack channel to make sure the release is ready.
    _In the future, we should automate this so the check isn't needed._

 2. Using the GitHub UI, create a `release-X.Y` branch based on `main`.